sandesh-m13/sap-fiori-config-rpa-tools/README.md

 ## What’s included

+### `gui/`
+GUI-oriented step notes for Business catalog-related activities:
+- `CatalogCreation.txt` — steps for creating a business catalog
+- `AppAdditionToCatalog.txt` — steps for adding an app to a catalog

+See `gui/README.md` for context and how these steps map to your automation flow.

 ### `web/`
 Automation-ready JSON templates for common Fiori Launchpad (FLP) configuration tasks:
 - `SpaceCreation.json` — create a Space